 The commercial crab fishery is a limited entry, competitive fishery for legal male crab.
 It is divided into seven crab management areas having specific management rules.
 Some of these regulations include size, sex, and shell hardness restrictions, seasonal closures, trap limits, gear marking and gear size requirements, daily fishing time restrictions and weekly haul limits.
 The catch is 99% Dungeness crab and this fishery has fishery monitoring and catch reporting requirements to address conservation, harvest allocation and theft issues.
-In 2020, all active harvesters hired a service provider to meet biosampling, electronic monitoring, gear identification, and harvest logbook requirements for the 2020-2023 licence area selection period.
+Annually DFO describes the program standards for fishery monitoring and catch reporting in the commercial crab fishery to be met by licence holders as per conditions of licence.
+For more information refer to Appendix 9.
+All active harvesters hire a third-party service provider to meet biosampling, electronic monitoring, gear identification, and harvest logbook requirements.
 To enhance sustainable fishing, best management practices have also been developed for commercial harvesters.
 For more commercial harvesting information please refer to the Commercial Harvest Plan in Appendix 3.